willjohnsonio/will-blog-2/_posts/2020-07-15-add-devise-to-rails.md

 Now that you checked the model, run 'rails db:migrate' to add the new User to that database table.

 Devise also provides some helper methods.
-One that you need is "before_action :authenticate_user!".
-Replace "user" with your model name if you need to.
+One that you need is `before_action :authenticate_user!`.
+Replace `user` with your model name if you need to.
 Add inside of your application controller file.

 ```ruby
 class ApplicationController < ActionController::Base